-IHPA investigated the performance of decision tree-based models as an alternative to the logistic regression model used for HACs.
+IHACPA investigated the performance of regression based decision tree models as an alternative to the logistic regression model used for HACs.
 The final model builds a decision tree to classify the target variable.
 It does this by selecting features that give the highest information gain and splitting the data set on that feature.